Cameron Harper, clarinet

 Cameron’s primary studies have been with Michael Rusinek, Sam Caviezel, and Wayne Titerence, and he studied bass clarinet with Paul Demers.
 He holds a Bachelor of Music Performance from Temple University and attended the Philadelphia International Music Festival, studying with Boris Allakhverdyan and Ricardo Morales.
 When not performing or teaching, Cameron can be found photographing nature and the night sky, gaming, and spending time with his fiancée Amanda and their two cats Theo and Jasper.

-Free and open to the public.
-No ticket required.
+Cost: Free and open to the public; No tickets required.

 In accordance with Carnegie Mellon’s COVID-19 mitigation policies, all visitors to the university’s campus age 12 and older are required to be either fully vaccinated against COVID-19 or, if not fully vaccinated, must have received a negative COVID-19 test result within three days of the event.

 All campus visitors who wish to participate in this event must adhere to all current COVID-19 mitigation requirements.
 As of March 28, 2022, per CMU policy, facial coverings are optional in indoor campus spaces.

 By attending this recital, you agree that you will abide by the university’s COVID-19 mitigation requirements for visitors.

 By attending this recital, you further attest that you have been either: